 Julie loves the outdoors, especially when it is cold outside!
 Her hobbies include traveling and photography where she can see the amazing sites around the world.
-She was Treasurer for the Central Florida Group before becoming Chair.
+She has been Treasurer, Chair and is now Secretary.
 She loves meeting Sierra Club members who share in her passion for the environment.

 I have been privileged to be a Sierra Club activist for over 20 years.
 I started my life as an activist after I learned about the plight of baby seals being killed for their fur and dolphins caught in tuna fishing nets.
 When I was collecting signatures for petitions asking Congress to reauthorize the Marine Mammal Protection act, the Sierra Club of Central Florida not only welcomed me with open arms, they embraced my issue as well.
 Sierra Club is my family.

 Over the years, I have fought for preservation of the Econlockhatchee River Basin and I serve as the Lake Jesup Issue Chair.
 Our goals are to try to restore Lake Jesup, the largest lake in Seminole County.
 I enjoy lobbying in Washington, D.C, and Tallahassee for Sierra Club.

 I believe in electing “green candidates” and I am active in the political process, serving as Political Chair.
 It is exciting when we get to help elect a political candidate that truly cares about the environment.